alexandrenardi/aws-devops-end-to-end-workshop/README.md

 1. For simplicity, under **Attach permissions policies**, select AdministratorAccess
 2. Role name = demobookstore-CloudFormation-role

-#### Create a new pipeline (demobookstore-BooksService-Pipeline, for example)
+#### Create a new pipeline for automating Books microservice build and deploy

+1. Choose a name for your pipeline, as demobookstore-BooksService-Pipeline, for example
-1. Create the Commit stage as:
+2. Create the Commit stage as:
    -  Action name = Source (or other you’d prefer)
    - Action provider = AWS CodeCommit
    - Repository name = demobookstore-BooksService
    - Branch name = main (or master, depending on which one is available)
    - Output artifacts = SourceArtifacts (or other of your choice)
    - Leave the other options as they are
-2. Create the Build stage as:
+3. Create the Build stage as:
    - Action name = Build (or other you’d prefer)
    - Action provider = AWS CodeBuild
    - Input artifacts = <the same you choose in Commit -> Output artifacts>